johanneskoester/alpaca/README.md

 **ALPACA has been superseeded by [Varlociraptor](https://varlociraptor.github.io)!**

-# ALPACA - the ALgebraic PArallel variant CAller

-**ALPACA is currently under development and not yet intended for productive use.**

 ALPACA is a caller for genomic variants (single nucleotide and small indels) from next-generation sequencing data.
 It has two major distinguishing features compared to other variant callers: